Cleaning Up After Kitty

 Keeping Your Cat Clean

 Cats do a good job of cleaning themselves, but yours may need a bath if he gets really dirty -- or if someone in your house has allergies.
 Start by trimming your cat’s nails to prevent scratches.
-Use cat nail clippers and ask your vet to show you how if you're nervous.
+You can do it yourself with cat nail clippers -- ask your vet to show you how.
 Brush your cat to remove loose hair or mats.
-Use only cat or kitten shampoo and keep water out of his face and ears.
+Use only shampoo for cats or kittens and keep water out of his face and ears.
 Dry him with a towel or blow dryer on low.
 Give him a treat at the end, so he’ll start to associate a bath with something pleasant.

 No More Fleas and Ticks

-No matter what type of flea prevention you use -- spot-on-the-back, flea collar, pills, or shampoo -- follow directions carefully.
-Don’t use adult products on kittens, and never use dog products on cats.
+No matter what type of flea prevention you use -- spot-on-the-back, flea collar, pills, or shampoo -- follow the directions carefully.
+Don’t use products for adult cats on kittens, and never use dog products on cats.
 Whether prescription or over-the-counter, don't touch treated areas until they're dry.

-If your cat brings in fleas, it’s time for big-time cleaning.
+If your cat brings in fleas, it’s time for serious cleaning.
 Vacuum every day, including upholstered furniture, cracks in the floors, and along baseboards.
-Wash or replace any pet or family bedding where she sleeps, and consider steam cleaning carpets.
+Then replace the vacuum bag or wash the canister in warm, soapy water.
+Wash or replace any bedding where she sleeps (including yours), and consider steam cleaning your carpets.
 Use a flea comb on your cat, and then treat her with flea meds.
 Flea sprays are better than flea "bombs" to treat your home.

 Loving the Litter Box